Blueberry Almond Scones With Almond Glaze (Vegan)

 3. Pour almond milk and vanilla extract into the bowl and stir to combine.
 Gently stir in blueberries and toasted almonds, saving 1 tbsp almond slices for topping.

-4. Transfer mixture to a clean floured surface and sprinkle with more flour.
+4. Transfer the mixture to a clean floured surface and sprinkle with more flour.
 Shape into a flat circle with a 10″ diameter.
-Cut into 8 triangular slices (like a pizza) and place onto prepared baking sheet, leaving adequate space between scones.
+Cut into 8 triangular slices (like a pizza) and place onto a prepared baking sheet, leaving adequate space between scones.

 5. Bake until scones are lightly browned on top, about 17-20 minutes.
 Remove from oven and allow to cool for 5-10 minutes before glazing.

-For the Glaze
+For the Glaze:

 1. In a bowl, use a rubber spatula to stir together the powdered sugar, almond and vanilla extracts, and 1 tbsp almond milk.
 Add additional almond milk, 1 tsp at a time, until consistency is thick but pourable.